AdguardTeam/AdguardKnowledgeBase/13.technical-support/02.Adware/docs.en.md

 ## How to clean your system from Adware?

-In the Internet, you can find a lot of applications that are aimed at fighting this problem.
+On the Internet, you can find a lot of applications that are aimed at fighting this problem.
 You can use any utility you like.
-But we strongly recommend using **[AdwareCleaner](https://downloads.malwarebytes.com/file/adwcleaner)** from **Malwarebytes**.
-This application is quite easy to use and you can test it by yourself.
+But we strongly recommend using **[AdwareCleaner](https://downloads.malwarebytes.com/file/adwcleaner)** by **Malwarebytes**.
+This application is quite easy to use and you will be able to handle it by yourself.

 After the application has been downloaded and successfully installed, you should take the following steps:

-1) Start the application and tap **scan now**.
+1) Start the application and click **scan now**.

 <img src="https://cdn.adguard.com/public/Adguard/kb/newscreenshots/En/Windows7.1/adware1.png" />